containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 QUADLET_UNIT_DIRS=<Directory> /usr/lib/systemd/system-generators/podman-system-generator {--user} --dryrun
 ```

-This will instruct quadlet to look for units in this directory instead of the common ones and by
+This will instruct Quadlet to look for units in this directory instead of the common ones and by
 that limit the output to only the units you are debugging.

 ## Container units [Container]